 I attached the letter squares to craft sticks and put them in a container.
 I then laminated the cover-up circles and letter mats.

 In this activity children pick a letter stick and cover up the same letter on the mat.
 Play continues until all of the letter have been covered.
 We did an upper to upper ... lower to lower ... upper to lowercase match.
-You can grab the patterns for free until Sunday January 17th ... after that they will only be available in the member's section which is where the snow friends number pick and cover game is located.
+As of 2022 this activity can be found in the member's section which is where the snow friends number pick and cover game is located.

 We are working on our snowman theme this week and a I put together a felt snowman activity that the children really enjoyed.
 I had previously purchased felt pieces from michaels craft store so I already had quite a stash built up.
 They are inexpensive but sometimes they have sales that make them worth buying even if do not need any at the time.